Lesson 4: The Science of When Life Begins

 External Link: Confusion About Totipotency: Stemcells Are Not Embryos

-In this article, Dr. Maureen Condic explains that the defining feature of a human organism is the ability to both produce all cell types and to organize them into a coherent body plan is the defining feature of a human organism.
+In this article, Dr. Maureen Condic explains that the defining feature of a human organism is the ability to both produce all cell types and to organize them into a coherent body plan.
 In contrast, stem cells lack such essential elements supplied by the egg cell and cannot develop into a fetus.

 - 1. Keith Moore and T.V.N.
 Persaud, Before We Are Born: Essentials of Embryology and Birth Defects 5th ed.
 (Philadelphia: W.B.
 Saunders Company, 1998) 36.